Divorce, nullity and judicial separation

 In a judicial separation, the marriage is not deemed to have come to an end and the parties cannot remarry.
 This is commonly used when the parties have separated but do not want the finality of a divorce, but a legal document from the court to formalize the separation.
 For religious reasons, some people may not wish to go through a divorce.

 One of our experienced family solicitors will be happy to assist you in your children matters.
-Please contact Severine Vincent or Kate Booth on 01926 422101 or visit our Contact page.
-Alternatively, you can send Severine or Kate a message direct using departments contact form.
+Please contact Severine Vincent on 01926 422101 or visit our Contact page.
+Alternatively, you can send Severine a message direct using departments contact form.